cpi-koeln/PerfectTiming/README.md

 # PerfectTiming

 Tool to log work times easily and autmatically.
+To use this tool copy the folder of the latest output in your directory.
 The .exe-file "Zeiterfassung"  can be put in the autostart.

 Logging:
   After start the user can log-in and log-out for work by pressing the "Einloggen/Ausloggen"-button.